-However, somewhere beside my overly stimulated muse, I had a nagging doubt such a position, a job as a yoghurt taster, actually existed.
+However, somewhere besides my overly stimulated muse, I had a nagging doubt such a position, a job as a yoghurt taster actually existed.
 Food taster, yes.
 But I could not believe anyone could be employed solely as a Yoghurt taster.

-Thanks to modern technology, satellite, cable, Digi-boxes etc. we are able to do so many things with ‘live’ and ‘on-air’ television which have previously been impossible.
+Thanks to modern technology, satellite, cable, Digi-boxes, smart tv’s, Interweb etc. we are able to do so many things with ‘live’ and ‘on-air’ television which have previously been impossible.
 One of these is instant ‘re-wind’.

 This is what I used to take the programme back to the point where the ‘voice-over’ presenter stated that Emma was a ‘Yogurt taster’ from Essex.

 This time I would actually be watching and listening to the broadcast, rather than having it grumbling away in the background where only my subconscious was taking note.

 Sitting too close and staring at the screen like a six-year-old child, I pressed ‘play’.
 The images began to move and the narrator started to speak.

 “…blah, blah, blah…27-year-old Emma, a Yoga teacher from Essex…. blah, blah, blah…”